samoilovartem/smartis_api_wrapper/README.md

 ## Description

 The `smartis_api` package provides a simple way to interact with the Smartis API.
-It's designed to make it easier to work with the API's endpoints, providing clear, Pythonic methods for all of the API's functions.
+It's designed to make it easier to work with the API's endpoints, providing clear, Pythonic methods for all the API's functions.

 ## Requirements